-While deep neural network based methods have made strides in solving high-dimensional problems where traditional methods fail, they face challenges in solving low-dimensional problems due to the lack of algorithms to train neural networks efficiently.
-As a result, they lag behind traditional methods in accuracy and efficiency, which prevent most deep neural network based methods from being not only usable but also efficient.
+While deep neural network-based methods have made strides in solving high dimensional problems where classical methods fail, they face challenges in solving low-dimensional problems due to the lack of algorithms to train neural networks efficiently.
+As a result, they lag behind classical methods in accuracy and efficiency, which prevent most deep neural network-based methods from being not only usable but also efficient.

 In recent years, some emerging methods based on shallow neural networks have received increasing attention, such as the extreme learning machine (ELM) \cite{huang2006extreme} and the random feature method (RFM) \cite{2022rfm,2024rfm}.
-In these methods, all parameters of the neural network except for the output layer are randomly generated and fixed, which simplifies the optimization problem into a linear system.
+In these methods, all parameters of neural networks except for the output layer are randomly generated and fixed, which simplifies the optimization problem into a linear system.
 By using the least-squares method to solve the linear system, the expensive training process can be carried out at a low cost with even higher accuracy.
 These methods and their variants \cite{2021eloc,2023lrnnpg,2024elocDG} have been widely used for solving partial differential equations \cite{2022rfm,MR4664651,li2023local,MR4636189}.
-However, as so far, there is little application of these methods for solving eigenvalue problems.
+However, so far, there is little application of these methods for solving eigenvalue problems.

 From another perspective, the methods above fundamentally offer a method to construct basis functions using neural networks.
 However, as the basis functions constructed by neural networks are sensitive to the choice of hyperparameters, improper choices can significantly impact the accuracy of the approximate solution.
-Randomly generating these hyperparameters is proved to be inefficient for some problems, which means that the search for more reasonable ways to select and update hyperparameters is a worthwhile pursuit.
+Randomly generating these hyperparameters may be inefficient for some problems, which means that the search for more reasonable ways to select and update hyperparameters is a worthwhile pursuit.